Investment Risk Guide - Part 2: Corporate Credit

 Finally, we have to decide for how long we are going to invest, in which countries, and what level of security we require in case something goes wrong.
 Generally speaking, the longer the loan, and the lower the quality of the borrower (in financial terms), the higher the interest we can receive.
 Some countries are riskier than others, which is again something that is directly reflected in the yield.
 For the most part, corporate bonds trade at a premium (higher yields) to local government bonds and there is a reason for that.
 When markets come under duress, government bonds increase in value, as that is what people buy in times of uncertainty.
 Whereas, corporate bonds will lose in value, as investors take risk off the table, which makes them very different kettles of fish indeed.

-Please look out for our next post on Structured Credit in this six-part series, as we look into all the core risk categories.
+Take a look at our next post on Structured Credit > in this six-part series, as we look into all the core risk categories.